 - Reducing scrap, rework & other losses.

-- Saving in material, labor cost and improving productivity.
+- Saving in material, labor costs and improving productivity.

 Misconception about Quality Control: